composewell/streamly/README.md

 We hope to bring these optimizations to GHC in future but until then we recommend that you use the plugin for performance sensitive applications.

-## Installing and using

-Please see [INSTALL.md](./INSTALL.md) for instructions on how to use streamly with your Haskell build tool or package manager.

-Streamly comes with batteries included, see [the documentation](https://streamly.composewell.com) for available modules.
-Modules are divided in two categories:

-* Released Modules: these are modules that have a stable API, any API changes conform to a versioning policy.
-* Pre-release APIs:  Some of the APIs that are recently introduced and require some soak time for stability are kept in the internal modules corresponding to the released module (e.g.
-  Streamly.Internal.Data.Fold).
-* Pre-release Modules: These modules are not yet released due to some planned changes in near future, they will be released soon.

-We usually try to change even the unstable APIs in a major release version.

 ## Support